keziah55/detectorbank-gui/docs/user_guide.md

 ## Saving and loading profiles

 Rather than entering your chosen parameters each time you use the app, you can save and load parameters as profiles.
-Use the 'Save' button to save the current parameters and 'Load' to load them.

-You can set a default profile in Edit->Preferences->Parameters.
+Use the 'Save' button to save the current parameters and the drop-down menu to load them.
+You can set a chosen profile as the default with the check box.

+## Subsample factor

+As noted above, analysing an audio file can consume a lot of RAM.
+To help reduce this, you can set a factor to subsample the results by when plotting.
+The default value is 1000.

 ## Analysing the audio